Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 8	Port 5432 (postgresql)
 Version: PostgreSQL  DB 8.3.0 - 8.3.7
 CVE-2007-3280
 	Postgres is associated with SQL and it  runs a version 8.3.0 - 8.3.7 of this service  on port 5432.
-This version allows remote authenticated superusers to map and execute a function from any library,  the exploit/linux/postgres/postgres_payload  exploit was useful in exploiting this vulnerability.
+This version allows remote authenticated superusers to map and execute a function from any library.
+The exploit/linux/postgres/postgres_payload  exploit was useful in exploiting this vulnerability.
 9	Port 5900 (vnc)
 Version: VNC (protocol) 3.3
 CVE-1999-0506
 	Virtual Network Computing or VNC service runs on port 5900, this service was  exploited using a module in Metasploit to find the login credentials.

 10	Port 8180(http)
 Version: Apache Tomcat/ Coyote JSP engine 1.1	The port 8180 has been configured to run the Coyote JSP engine 1.1 version of the Apache tomcat.
-This is a vulnerable version that  makes it easier for attackers to remotely execute arbitrary code by leveraging access to the manager role.
+This is a vulnerable version that  makes it easier for attackers to execute arbitrary code remotely by leveraging access to the manager role.

-Table 2.4 Vulnerabilities Discovered and exploited in the server
+Table 2.4 Vulnerabilities discovered and exploited in the server

+### Section 2 ( Stage 2) - Gaining Access
 After vulnerabilities were discovered, the server fell victim to exploitation through various means, and initial access was gained.
-The different means includes password cracking and exploitation testing.
+The different means include password cracking and exploitation testing.
-1.Password Cracking:
+1. Password Cracking:
 a.The SHH Port was  subjected to a password attack using Hydra, and two weak and common credentials were discovered.
 The credentials include: a)user-user: This account was logged into and it was discovered that it had no sudo or admin privileges b)msfadmin-msfadmin: This account was logged into and it was discovered that it had sudo privileges and can be used to escalate privileges or own the root account.